 Portland’s best food and wine fest – Harvest on the Harbor where Maine’s best chefs compete for the top title and Maine wineries and breweries tap their best vintages for foodies at avenue overlooking Portland Harbor.

 Fall shopping in Maine means falling prices.
-Freeport, Portland and Kennebunkport offer post-summer sales, so it’s a shoppers delight – be sure to budget time for lunch of clam chowder or a lobster roll at one of Kennebunkport’s waterfront restaurants, The Boathouse Hotel or Stripers at Breakwater Inn overlooking the river.
+Freeport, Portland and Kennebunkport offer post-summer sales, so it’s a shoppers delight – be sure to budget time for lunch of clam chowder or a lobster roll at one of Kennebunkport’s waterfront restaurants, The Boathouse Hotel and Bar or Stripers at The Breakwater Inn overlooking the river.

 Take advantage of falling rates come run through the fall leaves.
 Book a room and read a book by a fire in a seaside inn like The Nonantum Resort or Captain Lord Mansion, or enjoying a fall walk on the beach followed by an outdoor hot tub overlooking the ocean at the Seaside Inn.
 Bring the family for fall apple and pumpkin picking, and a swim in the indoor heated pool and a soak in the outdoor hot tub at Rhumb Line Resort.

 Kennebunkport’s best restaurants stay open through the fall and all year round- and they serve lobster always!
 Sunsets in Kennebunkport in the fall are particularly splendid.
 Sea you in Kennebunkport this fall y’all!